When is the best time to buy real estate?

 The Longer You Wait, The Less Your Actual Money is Worth in the Toronto Real Estate Market

-Although it is possible to wait out for a negative year-over-year month (where this months average price is lower than that of the same month last year) keep in mind that this has only happened once in the last three years.
-In November of last year, the average price was down 2% year-over-year but condos specifically (what a first-time buyer would likely purchase) were still up 16.4%, but if you had waited 2 years for that negative 2%, you might think you’re getting a deal, but really you’ll just be paying more.
+Although it is possible to wait out for a negative year-over-year month (where this months average price is lower than that of the same month last year) keep in mind that this can happen, but it doesn’t happen equally across the entire market or for specific market types.
+For example, in November 2017, the average price was down 2% year-over-year but condos specifically (what a first-time buyer would likely purchase) were still up 16.4%, but if you had waited 2 years for that negative 2%, you might think you’re getting a deal, but really you’ll just be paying more.

 The sooner you can get into the market, the better.
 As Toronto home prices increase, your approach to getting into the market needs to change based on your financial situation.
 Buy a small property that’s within your means that will start to build your equity, rather than holding out for your perfect dream home.
 It’s important to be realistic about what you can afford on your first purchase, but the sooner you do, the sooner your equity will build and the closer you get to buying that dream home.

 Working with an experienced Realtor is invaluable in getting your money to start working for you.
 They’ll be able to give you guidance on how to maximize your return and equity beyond the expected market growth.
+Not sure how to pick an experienced realtor?
+Check out this post where I discuss how to choose the best real estate agent in Toronto.
 Like I said before: with real estate, the most important factor is time.
 The longer you hold that initial investment, the more you’ll earn from it and be able to leverage it into additional properties, building you a promising real estate portfolio.
 You can read more on our leveraging strategy here.